uboat.net

 Convoy

-History On 30 May 1942, a Japanese midget submarine launched by the Japanese submarine I-20 (T. Yamada) penetrated the roads of Diego Suarez, Madagascar and torpedoed the British battleship HMS Ramillies and the British Loyalty.
-The tanker sank to the bottom 37° 5 cables from Antsirana Lighthouse, but was refloated on 20 Oct, 1942 and was taken to Addu Atoll, where she was repaired and used as a storage hulk after October 1943.
+In the evening of 30 May 1942 the Japanese midget submarine M-20b (Lt Saburo Akieda) launched by the Japanese submarine I-20 (T. Yamada) penetrated the roads of Diego Suarez, Madagascar and hit HMS Ramillies (07) (Capt D.N.C.
+Tufnell, DSC, RN) and the British Loyalty (Master R. Wastell) with one torpedo each.
+The tanker was hit aft in the engine room and sank to the bottom 37° 5 cables from Antsirana Lighthouse.
+Five crew members and one gunner were lost.
+In December 1942 she was refloated, repaired and towed to the Addu Atoll in October 1943, where she was used as a oil storage hulk.

 If you can help us with any additional information on this vessel then please contact us.